wp-plugins/calculated-fields-form/README.txt

             else return 1000;
         })()

+= Q: My company has different departments( the sales department, and the support group).
+Could you send a notification email to a representative of each departments when the form be submitted? =

+A: Yes, that is possible, you only should enter all emails addresses separated by the comma symbol, through the attribute: "Destination emails", in the form's settings.

 = Q: Why the users are not receiving the notification emails if was selected the option for send a copy to the user, and selected the email field, from the form's settings? =

 A: If the users are not receiving the notification emails with submission data, the probable reasons are: